samyilin/dotfiles/README.md

    accounts/connections.
 This way, if one ssh key gets compromised, you don't risk compromising all your ssh connections' safety.

 4. You are using two system package managers maximum: Your system package manager and nix.
-Nix is only checked if your PATH doesn't have the program I'm looking for.
+Nix local install path is only checked if your PATH doesn't have the program I'm looking for.
 I use it sporadically.

 5. You would follow [XDG Base Directory](https://wiki.archlinux.org/title/XDG_Base_Directory)